on Orders $99+

 The multimeter can also conveniently test continuity, diodes, transistors, temperature, and frequency.
 The easy-to-use model includes a data hold button, a backlit LCD screen, and auto power off.
 Our one caveat is that the multimer is manual range, not auto-range, which might put some users off.

-The 4000-count Hantek 2D82 digital multimeter measures DC from 400mV to 600V and AC voltage from 4V to 600V and up to 10 amps for both DC and AC currents—ideal ranges for testing car batteries and other functions.
+Another oscilloscope multimeter??
+We know, we know—but hear us out.
+If you’re a car mechanic or serious about maintaining or restoring cars, then it’s worth investing in a multimeter-oscilloscope combo.
+The 4000-count Hantek 2D82 digital multimeter measures DC from 400mV to 600V and AC voltage from 4V to 600V.
+Which is up to 10 amps for both DC and AC currents—ideal ranges for testing car batteries and other functions.

+The device as a whole offers more than 80 kinds of automotive-specific tests and can provide information on your ignition, air flow, camshaft, crankshaft, distributor, actuator, and much much more.
 What’s more, the all-in-one testing tool comes with auto test leads, an ignition probe, breakout leads, and a variety of other accessories to help you perform the many car tests the device offers.

 You might be able to get away with our general purpose and electrician multimeter picks, but it’s hard to beat a multimeter-oscilloscope model that’s specifically designed for automotive use!

 If you’re an electrician, you want a multimeter that can read high voltages and that has thorough safety features.
 For any electrician, we always recommend a multimeter from trusted brands at ratings of CAT III or higher that provide exceptional precision and accuracy.
+For that reason, we recommend the Amprobe True RMS Auto-ranging Digital Multimeter, which is rated a CAT III with a 10,000-count display!

 The maximum ranges—1000V DC and 750 TRMS AC with a 10A current range—are ideal for electricians, who need accurate measurements at much higher voltages and currents than general use.

 There are also a few nifty convenient features, like the trademarked Magne-Grip Holster casing that’s easy to hold onto and highly durable.
-The auto range feature can be a major time-saver, and the bright blue backlight is especially helpful in low light settings.
+The auto range feature can be a major time-saver, and the bright blue backlight is especially helpful in low-light settings.

 If you’re a homeowner or you don’t plan on using your multimeter for automotive tests or printed circuit boards and electronic components, then the budget-friendly CSI2205D multimeter is a perfect fit!